No. 01-1447

 relevant.
 Its exclusion from Dr. Larntz's analysis obviously compromised the

 reliability of his analysis.
 And the district court erred in relying on it.
-See Daubert
+See Daubert___________________

 8/ Plaintiff argues that approximately 84% to 88% of the applicants with